-Osteochondritis Dissecans is a fragmentation of the cartilage and sometimes the underlying bone within a joint.
-This is common in adolescents as the ends of the bones are not yet fully hardened.
+Osteochondritis Dissecans is fragmentation of the cartilage and sometimes the underlying bone within a joint.
+It is more common in adolescents, especially those who do throwing sports.
+This is because the ends of their bones are not yet fully hardened.

 - Locking and clicking of the elbow.